tarcisiofcarvalho/articles/Java/Java Object Orientation.md

 ### Polymorphism

-The polymorphism can guve many forms to one single action.
+The polymorphism can give many forms to one single action.
 It is divided between compiled-time and runtime polymorphism.
 Let's see:

 #### Overload